satpalsr/sdk/docs/server.worldoptions.directionallightcolor.md

 ## WorldOptions.directionalLightColor property

-The color of the directional light.
+The color of the directional light for the world.

 **Signature:**